Fcmam5/fcmam5.github.io/portfolio/blog/2024-04-21-fixing-cors/index.md

 Origin 'null' is therefore not allowed access.
 ```

-This error is thrown by my browser, as it doesn't let my front-end to call my backend.
-That's to protect my backend from possible malicious actions I can perform by tweaking the front-end code and hosting it somewhere else, or by tweaking it and making it call unauthorized hosts (e.g. `http://admin.kavi.wiw/`).
+This error is thrown by my browser, as it doesn't let my front-end to load the response from backend.

+That's to protect users from calling backends form unauthorized origins.
+For example, if a threat actor creates clones our front-end, and create a fake website say: `https://fake-kavi.wiw`.
+Then sends it to victims.

+[Same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy blocks this new unauthorized origin from loading responses from `http://api.kavi.wiw/`.

-However, we understood from the error that `Access-Control-Allow-Origin` is missing.
+Anyways, we understood from the error that `Access-Control-Allow-Origin` is missing.
 So we can add it to our server responses, but what values should it have?

 Tutorials online mostly use wildcards (`*`), or advice to use packages blindly, I mean even the "GREAT" ChatGPT told me this: